-Former player Aaqib Javed named temporary Pakistan white-ball coach

 Aaqib Javed replaces Jason Gillespie as interim Pakistan white-ball coach

+Pakistan name Aaqib Javed as new white-ball cricket coach

-Javed’s interim appointment runs until March 9, 2025, coinciding with the end of the ICC Champions Trophy being staged in Pakistan.
+Javed’s temporary appointment runs until March 9, 2025, coinciding with the end of the ICC Champions Trophy being staged in Pakistan.

 Pakistan has again changed its coaching lineup, appointing former fast bowler Aaqib Javed as interim head coach for the white ball team.